xeare/resume/resume.md

 ####### [github.com/xeare/myrecipesbook](https://github.com/xeare/myrecipesbook)
 ####### (*In Progress*)
 * A Django web application built to solve the problem of cluttered recipe sites.
-* Designed with minimalism in mind; a simple and clean simple CRUD app for all cooking antics.
+* Designed with minimalism in mind; a simple and clean CRUD app for all cooking antics.

 EDUCATION